nmboffi/nmboffi.github.io/index.md

 ---
 ##### research interests
 I am an applied and computational mathematician.
-I am currently interested in understanding how the successes of neural networks in domains such as image recognition, strategic games, and robotics can be brought to problems in scientific computing and computational mathematics.
-My research draws on techniques from numerical analysis, dynamical systems, probability, high-dimensional statistics, and optimization to design, implement, and demonstrate the effectiveness of new algorithms with provable guarantees.
-In the past, I have worked on numerical methods for simulating disordered, biological, and quantum systems, as well as online learning algorithms for real-time control of dynamical systems.
+I am currently interested in understanding how the successes of neural networks in domains such as image recognition, strategic games, and robotics can be brought to high-dimensional problems in scientific computing and computational mathematics.
+My research draws on techniques from numerical analysis, dynamical systems, probability, high-dimensional statistics, and optimization to design, implement, and analyze new algorithms with provable guarantees.
+In the past, my work in scientific computing has been focused on method development for simulating disordered, biological, and quantum systems, while my work in machine learning has centered on the study of online learning algorithms for real-time control of dynamical systems.

 ---
 ##### preprints